 CINE 301.
 Cinema Form and Concept IV.
 3 Hours.

-Semester course; 1 lecture and 4 studio hours.
+Semester course; 1 lecture and 3 studio hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisite: CINE 300.
-Enrollment is restricted to cInema majors with junior or senior standing.
+Prerequisites: CINE 300 and CINE 490.
+Enrollment is restricted to cinema majors with junior or senior standing.
 Concepts, issues and processes involved in narrative filmmaking.
 Project-based learning on smaller-scale films emphasizes leadership roles, creative collaboration, professional communication and career exploration.
 Uses guided mentoring and student reflection on the creative process, and deploys hands-on learning in order to synthesize and integrate skill-sets developed in the cinema major.

 CINE 354.
 Religion and Film: ____.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-May be repeated with different themes for a total of six credits.
+May be repeated with different themes for a total of six credits toward graduation.
 Explores central themes present in all global religious traditions, such as ritual, faith, myth, suffering, redemption, the religious quest/pilgrimage, the nature of good and evil and perceptions of the sacred.
 Using readings from sacred texts and contemporary film critiques, the course juxtaposes ancient story and wisdom with contemporary narratives in film.
 Possible themes would include women and religion in world cinema, Christology in world cinema, and violence and redemption in film.
 See the Schedule of Classes for specific topics to be offered each semester.
-Crosslisted as: RELS 354/WRLD 354.
+Crosslisted as: ANTH 354/RELS 354/WRLD 354.

 CINE 390.
 Digital Cinema Production Intensive I. 12 Hours.